 Author contributions: Nicolas C drafted the manuscript, and assisted with data analysis; Le Gouge A participated in design of the study and performed statistical analysis; d’Alteroche L participated in design and oversight of the study; Ayoub J, Georgescu M, Vidal V, Castaing D, Cercueil JP, Chevallier P, Roumy J, Trillaud H, Boyer L, Le Pennec V and Perret C were involved with data collection; Giraudeau B assisted with data analysis; Perarnau JM drafted the manuscript, participated in design and oversight of the study; the STIC TIPS group was involved with data collection.

-Supported by Innovative techniques support of French Ministry of Health STIC 07 for 246 k€ and the Société Nationale Française de Gastroentérologie for 20 K€.
+Supported by Innovative techniques support of French Ministry of Health STIC 07 and the Société Nationale Française de Gastroentérologie.

 Institutional review board statement: This study was reviewed and approved by the ethical committee CPPRB of Tours (France).